Bottled Imagination co-founder Luke Cope shares his tips for getting campaigns approved, landing pitches, and wowing clients.

-Site A’s most shared article last month was a list picture post and its latest viral quiz was Game Of Thrones: the big, brain-splattering quiz.
-Site B’s most shared content last month was long form content with over 3,000 words.
+One of Site A’s most shared articles in the last month is a listicle on how to make small changes to improve your life.
+One of Site B’s most shared pieces content of the same month was has over 2,000 words.
 Which site is BuzzFeed and which is The Guardian?

 Site B is BuzzFeed and Site A is The Guardian.
 There is a myth abroad that major publishers are about serious content whilst BuzzFeed is all about list posts, quizzes and short catchy, even fluffy, content.
 The data shows that the truth is much more complex.
-My analysis of the posts from the two sites over the last 10 days shows how major publishers and Buzzfeed are learning from each other to drive traffic and shares.
+My analysis of the posts from the two sites over a 10 day period shows how major publishers and Buzzfeed are learning from each other to drive traffic and shares.

 I reviewed articles published from 1st April to 10th April 2015 using Buzzsumo for BuzzFeed and for The Guardian.

 BuzzFeed published 2,420 articles in the period which received an average of 5,263 shares each.

 By contrast The Guardian published 6,717 pieces of content which received an average of 485 shares.

 The most shared articles on BuzzFeed were List posts followed by How-To articles as can be seen below.
 In the case of the Guardian the most shared posts were Why posts followed by How-To posts.

 On the analysis above you might suspect that BuzzFeed’s short list posts consistently get the most shares on average.
 However, whilst the majority of the content published on BuzzFeed is less than 3,000 words, the long form content performs significantly better with an average of 38,000 shares.
 The difference in the level of shares for long form v short form content is actually much more marked for BuzzFeed than The Guardian.